Knowledgeissweet/My_Story_App/story/docs/Story_docs/docs/docs/storyapp.md

 If have not done so before, go ahead and create a templates directory in your story app.
 Then, create a sub-directory with the name, "story", in your templates directory.

+> ⚠️ **Caution**
-> ⚠️ **Caution**: Make sure your templates directory's name is "templates".
+>  Make sure your templates directory's name is "templates".
 This is line with best practice when using Django for web applications.
-The Django engine knows automatically to look into your templates directory to discover your template files.
+>  The Django engine knows automatically to look into your templates directory to discover your template files.

 Having done that we would create a `base.html` template.
 This will hold `nav` and `footer` since we expect both to repeat across all pages on our website.